azizamari/ncodi-website/README.md

 # ncodi-website
-## This is going to be the official website for Ncodi language
+## This is going to be the official website for Ncodi
 #### Roadmap:
 * Finish simple frontend (about, FAQ, reviews, Hero, contact,..)
 * Add official docs (probably use some third party-tool for this)